 - Continue doing so until the gum stain can no longer be seen.

-Carpet cleaner method
+Citrus-based cleaner method

 Citrus-based cleaners are highly recommended to use; you want to put in a bit more elbow grease and time to soak and thoroughly remove the residue.
 Follow the steps: